mwcm/pitcher/readme.md

 ### Installation
 ```
-1. use git to clone this repo, or download it as a ZIP using the "Clone or
+1. Use git to clone this repo, or download it as a ZIP using the "Clone or
    download" button above & then unzip
-2. open your terminal of choice
+2. Open your terminal of choice
 3. cd to the new pitcher directory
 4. pip3 install -r ./requirements.txt
 ```